dnehar/dnehar.github.io/index.md

 ---

-I am a Resach Scientist at the Jackon laboratory for Genomic Medecine.
+I am a Reseach Scientist at The Jackon laboratory for Genomic Medecine.
+Farmington, CT.
+USA.
 My ongoing research focuses on analyzing the tumor microenvironment in gliomas using single cell approaches (e.g. multiome, spatial transcriptomics..).